 2. 1995 Japanese Topsun Pocket Monsters Venusaur (eBay)

 Despite being slabbed as a 1995 card in the image above, the Japanese Topsun set was most probably released in 1997.
 It was originally given away with gum, and was produced by Top-Seika.

 All 150 original Pokémon can be found in the set, excluding Mew.

 As for the wrong year of release, Pokémon was released in 1996, so it’s unlikely to have been released four years before the original set.
 (Or a year before the games.)

 1. 1999 Pokemon Game 1st Edition Holo Venusaur #15 (eBay)

-There’s no escaping the popularity of the 1999 Pokémon set, packed to the brim with 150 monsters which can be named by almost anyone in their early 30’s.
+There’s no escaping the popularity of the 1999 Pokémon set.
+It’s packed to the brim with 150 monsters which can be named by almost anyone in their early 30’s.
 (Myself included.)

-This card is probably the best at showing Venusaur’s impressive size, while the holo foil makes it susceptible to showing off any nicks and flaws.
+This card is probably the best at showing Venusaur’s impressive size.
+The holo foil makes it susceptible to showing off any nicks and flaws.

 Graded copies are exceptionally expensive, and the card is worth its weight in gold.